 Budget Pick: Oculus Quest 2

 The Oculus Quest 2 is your best option if you're on a budget.
-Its standalone design can be a real plus for some shoppers.$299.00
+Its standalone design can be a real plus for some shoppers.New: $349.00

 The Oculus Quest 2 may not be able to match the resolution and clarity of the G2 or Index, but it’s the best option if you’re looking to spend less.

-With the Quest 2, you might not be able to clearly see and read everything on the instrument panel without leaning in, especially compared to the G2 and Index, but we can confidently say that the experience beats the alternative of using a non-VR setup.
+With the Quest 2, I wasn’t able to clearly see and read everything on the instrument panel without leaning in, especially compared to the G2 and Index, but I can confidently say that the experience beats the alternative of using a non-VR setup.

 The Quest 2 is a good stop-gap option if you just can’t wait any longer to see what all the fuss of flight simulation in VR is all about while you save up for the more expensive G2 or Index which both offer a more realistic and immersive experience.